-Here are some important things to keep in mind about these benefits: I M Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure.
-I M P O R T A • The calendar year deductible is: \$250 per person (\$500 per family).
+Here are some important things to keep in mind about these benefits: I M • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure.
+I M P O R T • The calendar year deductible is: \$350 per person (\$700 per family).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply.
-P O R T A N T • Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+P O R T A N T • The non-PPO benefits are the standard benefits of this Plan.
+PPO benefits apply only when you use a PPO provider.
+When no PPO provider is available, non-PPO benefits apply.
+A N T • Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
-N T